 These consolidated financial statements have been prepared in Canadian dollars, which is the Company's functional and presentation currency.
+The functional currency of its subsidiaries is the Canadian dollar.

 Basis of consolidation

 These consolidated financial statements incorporate the financial statements of the Company and its wholly-owned subsidiaries.